Brand Loyalty: The Definition & 5 Ways to Build It to Last in 2021

 You can add any number of bells and whistles to loyalty programs but what underpins their quality are how valuable they are to the customer.
 The lynchpin of a loyalty program are its rewards.

-Think of it this way: if you apply for a new credit card or home loan, your credit history determines your interest rates.
+Think of it this way: if you apply for a new credit card or home loan, moving loan, your credit history determines your interest rates.

 That’s to say your financial prudence sets you up for the interest rates you get in the future.
 If the credit and loan industry can do this, why can’t you?